fatalst/tic-tac-toe/README.md

 Then run `gradle run` to have the program run.

 ### Java
+Compile the code with `javac src/main/java/Main.java`.
-Run `java -classpath . src.main.java.Main` OR `java src.main.java.Main`.
+Run the code with `java src.main.java.Main`.

 ## Functional Requirements
 - Gather and display user names.
-Decide who makes the first move (assign the X mark).
+Decide who makes the first move (assign the X mark). (x)
-- Display a proper board.
+- Display a proper board. (x)
-- Take turns letting the players move.
+- Take turns letting the players move. (x)
 	- Detect and announce when one wins.
 	- Prevent illegal moves.
 	- Indicate a draw.